LinuxTutorialsUbuntu

 Install PyCharm on Ubuntu 18.04

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation Redmine project management web app on a Ubuntu 18.04 (bionic beaver) server.
+I will show you the step-by-step installation development on an Ubuntu 18.04 (Bionic Beaver) server.

 Install PyCharm on Ubuntu 18.04 LTS Bionic Beaver